 As such, understanding how a given artistic expression form influences our mindframe, affects our perception and contributes in shaping the political narrative become more important than ever.

 I was introduced to this particular yet very interesting aspect of IR thanks to the Seminar on International Relations: Cultural Issues that I attended as part of my Master's degree at Université Catholique de Louvain.
 This page takes inspiration from that course and continues along its line.
 I was really fascinated by this topic and now I cannot stop myself from "analyzing" in my mind any IR-related movie / novel that I watch / read.

 Mémoires d’Hadrien de M. Yourcenar : Lecture critique - Réflexions sur l’ordre international

-The Memoirs of Hadrian is probably the most famous book written by Marguerite Yourcenar.
-The novel takes the form of a long letter where the Roman emperor Hadrian describes his life to young future Emperor Marcus Aurelius.
-But beyond being a litterary masterpiece written in an elegant French, the book also contains a series of considerations on the international order of the epoch; which also allows to draw interesting parallelism with the world Yourcenar lived in (the Cold War era) which are still dealing with today.
+The Memoirs of Hadrian is probably the most famous novel written by Marguerite Yourcenar.
+It takes the form of a long letter where the Roman emperor Hadrian describes his life to young future Emperor Marcus Aurelius, and it contains a series of considerations on the international order at the time of the Roman Empire.
+This allows to draw interesting parallelisms with the world Yourcenar lived in (the Cold War era) which are still dealing with today.